Henry Adams: Relationship with Elizabeth Sherman Cameron

-Henry Adams initiated a correspondence with Lizzie on May 19, 1883, when she and her husband departed for Europe.
+On May 19, 1883, Adams initiated a correspondence with Mrs. Cameron, when she and her husband departed for Europe.
 That letter reflected his unhappiness with her departure and his longing for her return.
-It was the first of hundreds to follow for the next 35 years, recording a passionate yet unconsummated relationship.
-On December 7, 1884, one year before Clover's suicide, Henry Adams wrote to Lizzie, "I shall dedicate my next poem to you.
+Adams sent Cameron hundreds of letters over the remainder of his life, recording a passionate yet unconsummated relationship.
+On December 7, 1884, one year before his wife's suicide, Adams wrote, "I shall dedicate my next poem to you.
 I shall have you carved over the arch of my stone doorway.
 I shall publish your volume of extracts with your portrait on the title page.
 None of these methods can fully express the extent to which I am yours."

-Adams's wife, Clover, who had written a weekly letter to her father throughout her marriage except for the brief hiatus during her breakdown along the Nile, never mentioned concerns or suspicions about Henry's relationship with Lizzie.
-Nothing in the letters of her family or circle of friends indicates her distrust or unhappiness with her husband in this matter.
-Indeed, after her death, Henry found a letter written by Clover to her sister Ellen which had not been mailed.
-The survival of this letter was assured by its contents which read, "If I had one single point of character or goodness, I would stand on that and grow back to life.
+Clover Adams, who maintained a weekly intimate correspondence with her father for most of her life, never referenced concerns or suspicions of a romantic relationship between Adams and Cameron.
+Neither Clover's family nor friends indicated that she distrusted or was unhappy with her husband.
+After her death, Henry preserved and cherished an unsent letter by Clover to her sister Ellen which read, "If I had one single point of character or goodness, I would stand on that and grow back to life.
 Henry is more patient and loving than words can express—God might envy him—he bears and hopes and despairs hour after hour—Henry is beyond all words tenderer and better than all of you even."

-On Christmas Day 1885, Adams sent one of Clover's favorite pieces of jewelry to Cameron, requesting that she "sometimes wear it, to remind you of her."
+On Christmas 1885, Adams sent one of Clover's favorite pieces of jewelry to Cameron, requesting that she "sometimes wear it, to remind you of her."

-Later life
+Later life and travels

-In late 1885, Adams moved into his newly-completed mansion at 1603 H Street, next door to the mansion of John Hay, which was designed by Henry Hobson Richardson, an old friend of Adams and one of the most prominent architects of his day.
-(The house was razed in 1927 and the Hay-Adams Hotel was built on the site.)
+In late 1885, Adams moved into his newly-completed mansion at 1603 H Street, next door to John Hay.
+The adjoining mansions were the project of Henry Hobson Richardson.
+The house was razed in 1927 and is the current site of the Hay–Adams Hotel.
+From 1885 until 1888, Theodore Frelinghuysen Dwight, the chief State Department librarian, lived with Adams at his home at 1603 H Street in Washington, D.C., where he served as Adams's literary assistant, personal secretary, and household manager.

-Following his wife's death, Adams took up a restless life as a globetrotter, traveling extensively, spending summers in Paris and winters in Washington, D.C., where he commissioned the Adams Memorial designed by sculptor Augustus Saint-Gaudens and architect Stanford White for her grave site in Rock Creek Cemetery in Washington, D.C.
+Following his wife's death, Adams took up a restless life as a globetrotter, traveling extensively, spending summers in Paris and winters in Washington, D.C.
+One of Adams's frequent travel companions was the artist John La Farge, with whom he journeyed to Japan and the South Seas.